nystrom/jl0/README.md

 `div` in Julia).

 In addition, while loops evaluate to an integer (the loop iteration count, rather than to `nothing`).

+Struct names must be uppercase (`Foo` not `foo`) to distinguish struct creation expressions from function calls.
+Structs are mutable, even if not declared to be.

+Only top-level functions are supported.

 ## Implementation